Ákos Hadházy

-Ákos Ányos Hadházy (born 4 March 1974) is a Hungarian veterinarian and politician.
-He was co-President of the Politics Can Be Different (Lehet Más a Politika; LMP) party from 2016 to 2018, and has been a member of the National Assembly (MP) from the party's National List since 2016, and an independent representative for Budapest 8th Constituency since 2022.
+Ákos Ányos Hadházy (born 4 March 1974) is a Hungarian veterinarian, politician and anti-corruption activist.
+He was co-president of the Politics Can Be Different (Lehet Más a Politika; LMP) party from 2016 to 2018, and has been a member of the National Assembly (MP) from the party's National List since 2016, and an independent representative for Budapest 8th Constituency since 2022.

 Profession

 Hadházy was born on 4 March 1974 in Debrecen into a Calvinist family.
 He finished his secondary studies at Leövey Klára Gimnázium in Pécs.
 He earned a degree of veterinary at the University of Veterinary Science in 1998.
 He conducted research for a semester at the University of Giessen, where passed the exams of pathology and food microbiology.
 He also worked for the Institute of Biology of the Semmelweis University, where he studied cellular biology.

 He started his veterinary practice in Szekszárd as an assistant.
 He worked as a professional manager in the Veterinary Center since 2001.
 He is the owner of the local central animal hospital since 2009.
 He specializes in pet internal medicine, laboratory diagnostics and oncology.